DiscreteTom/q-cli-history-inspector/README.md

 - **Vite** - Fast build tool and development server
 - **Element Plus** - Vue 3 component library
 - **SQL.js** - SQLite compiled to JavaScript via Emscripten

+## Architecture Notes

+- SQL.js is included as a dev dependency and automatically copied to the public folder during build/dev
+- The SQL.js files (`sql-wasm.js` and `sql-wasm.wasm`) in the public folder are gitignored as they're generated
+- This approach avoids ES module import issues while keeping dependencies properly managed

 ## Security & Privacy